Sunday Drives

 Except I’m not, because I’m also an artist.
 My creative side comes with a hefty does of empathy.
 While this may help my day jobs, as graphic designer and creative writer, it does not suite a pandemic.

 I’m grateful my family is healthy, but pieces of my creative soul die along with every victim I read about.
 These strangers to me are loved ones to someone else.
 No matter how hard I try, I cannot shake the sadness I feel for them—each and every one of them.
-Bearing witness to tragedy can be just as debilitating as lying at its core.
+Bearing witness to tragedy can be nearly as debilitating as lying at its core.

 No matter what kind of artist you are, creation cannot happen when your well is dry.
 Creative wells fill differently for everyone.
 They also empty differently.
 One can only hope that the time between the two demarcations is long enough to foster output.
 Accept this vulnerability.
 Bring your creative well sunshine and love as often as you can, but honor its depletion.
 Trust that when circumstances allow, it will swell to abundance once again.